The Elder Scrolls V: Skyrim – Dragonborn: ReleaseDragonborn was originally announced via a trailer on November 5, 2012. Dragonborn was released on the Xbox Live Marketplace on December 4, 2012. The Microsoft Windows version was released on February 5, 2013. The PlayStation 3 version was released on February 12, 2013 in North America, and February 13, 2013 in Europe.

+Reception

-ReceptionDragonborn has received mainly positive critical reception.
+Dragonborn has received mainly positive critical reception.
 GamesRadar applauded the number of side quests, and the new weapons and dragon shouts, but dismissed the dragon riding feature as "gimmicky".
 Eurogamer gave the content 9 out of 10, praising the quests, new enemies and new location.
 Joystiq applauded the amount of content in Dragonborn, including the new settings and enemies, but felt that the narrative was too familiar.